Indezine Logo

 Figure 3: Slide Master option within the View menu

-3. This opens the Slide Master view, as shown in Figure 4.
+3. Doing so opens Slide Master view, as shown in Figure 4, below.

 4. Slide Master view